spranesh/cashman/Readme.txt

 Implementation Details
 ======================
-The data is stored in ~/.cashman with each friend having a file, friend.frnd Money given to the friend is viewed as personal credit (+ve sign), and money taken from the friend is viewed as personal debit (-ve sign)
+The data is stored in ~/.cashman (on Linux Machines) with each friend having a file, friend.frnd Money given to the friend is viewed as personal credit (+ve sign), and money taken from the friend is viewed as personal debit (-ve sign)